 Wall hanger is attached.
 Hangs from single screw (included).

-Springbok have ringed, curved, black lyre-shaped horns, which are parallel at the base, project upwards and slightly backwards, and turn sharply towards each other at the tips, forming two hooks. that are present in both males and females, but females have shorter, thinner horns.
+Springbok have ringed, curved, black lyre-shaped horns, which are parallel to the base, project upwards and slightly backward, and turn sharply towards each other at the tips, forming two hooks.
+That are present in both males and females, but females have shorter, thinner horns.

 There are three color varieties of the common springbok namely, the white, black and copper.
 None of these varieties have been recognized as subspecies and are regarded as color varieties.